ricosharp/blog/_posts/2019/2019-04-28-Over-the-Air-to-IPTV-on-Raspberry-Pi.md

 ~]$ reboot
 {% endhighlight %}

-At the time of writing, Raspbian Stretch kernel is 4.14.
-This kernel only supports one of the tuners inside the Hauppauge WinTV-dualHD USB TV tuner out of the box.
+At the time of writing, the Raspbian Stretch kernel is 4.14.
+This kernel only supports one of the tuners inside the Hauppauge WinTV-dualHD USB TV tuner straight out of the box.
 Kernel version 4.17 added support for both (see [here](https://www.linuxtv.org/wiki/index.php/ATSC_USB_devices)).
 You can update the Pi to 4.19 by issuing the below commands.

 {% highlight bash %}
 # update kernel